maximbetin/explorastur/README.md

 ### Pagination Support

-The Turismo Asturias scraper now supports pagination, allowing it to:
+The Turismo Asturias and Visit Oviedo scrapers support pagination, allowing them to:
 - Automatically detect the total number of pages
 - Navigate through all result pages (configurable max limit)
 - Collect events from every page